M

 You can absolutely become your own boss by launching an online English teaching business, especially because it does not have to require steep startup costs.
 Making a living teaching English online requires a combination of preparation, hard work, some decision-making, and basic business skills like marketing, but in the end, the rewards are worth it.

 When in doubt about how to start an online language school, remember that the cost of starting an online teaching business depends on what you already have and how polished you want your setup to be.
 Most teachers can begin with basic equipment and gradually invest in better tools and materials as their business grows.
-With smart choices, you can start teaching online without major upfront costs and build a professional setup over time.
+You can start teaching online without major upfront costs and build a professional setup over time with smart choices.

 In the end, launching your own online English teaching business is less about buying everything at once and more about starting with what you need, improving as you go, and creating a flexible teaching career that can grow with you.